A Revolution in German Security Policy

 Getting serious, all of a sudden, with meeting the NATO goal on security spending agreed in 2014, after Russia annexed Ukraine’s Crimean Peninsula, does not constitute German rearmament, despite the accusations of the hard-left Linke party.
 Rather, it means creating armed forces that are actually fit for purpose.
 During the Merkel era, the Bundeswehr was chronically underfunded and morphed into an organization that became close to irreformable.
 When units deployed to missions or to larger NATO exercises, they had to beg, borrow, and steal from other parts of the army, navy, or air force to be able to arrive fully kitted out as potentially fighting force.
 “The goal is a powerful, cutting-edge, progressive Bundeswehr that can be relied upon to protect us,” Scholz said.

 The questionable state of Germany’s security apparatus became apparent when Putin went to war.
 Days earlier the head of the German navy had to step down following a visit to New Delhi during which he suggested to an Indian think tank that all Putin wanted was respect and that he personally, as “a strong Catholic Christian,” would rather fight with Russian Orthodox Christians against the Chinese than see Russia on the other side.
-When Russian forces first bombed and then started to march on Kyiv last Thursday, the head of Germany’s foreign intelligence found himself trapped in the Ukrainian capital and had to be “extracted.”
-Meanwhile, the head of the German army, in his first reaction to Putin’s war, wrote in a personal post on LinkedIn that his forces were “more or less standing bare.”
+When Russia first bombed and then started to march on Kyiv last Thursday, the head of the German army, in his first reaction to Putin’s war, wrote in a personal post on LinkedIn that his forces were “more or less standing bare.”

 On a New Path